bitcoin-computer/bitcoin-computer-lib/README.md

 ## Getting Help

 If you have any issues ask a question in the [Telegram Group](https://t.me/joinchat/FMrjOUWRuUkNuIt7zJL8tg) or create an issue on [Github](https://github.com/bitcoin-computer/computer/issues).

+## Licence

+Code it licenced under [Attribution-NoDerivs 3.0 Unported](https://creativecommons.org/licenses/by-nd/3.0/).
+You are free to: Share, copy, and redistribute the material in any medium or format for any purpose, even commercially under the following terms:

+* Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+* NoDerivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.

+This is a human-readable summary of (and not a substitute for) the [license](https://creativecommons.org/licenses/by-nd/3.0/legalcode).

 ## Breaking Changes